binerogroup/documentation/_sources/backup/manual-backup.rst.txt

    An option for doing incremental backups exists but the platform will not keep track of the full backups.

-   Our recommendation is therefore that you only do full backups as deleting the full dump would invalidate the incremental backups that are tied to it.

 OpenStack Horizon
 -----------------

-To create a backup of a volume using :doc:`/getting-started/managing-your-cloud/openstack-horizon`
+To create a backup of a volume by using :doc:`/getting-started/managing-your-cloud/openstack-horizon`

 - Under **Project**, click **Volumes** and then **Volumes** in the sidebar menu.

 - Click **Create backup** in the dropdown menu to the far right on the row of the volume that you want to backup.
-You are able to see which instance the volume is attached to in the **Attached to** column.
+You are able to see which instance the volume is currently attached to in the **Attached to** column.

 - Give your backup a name and optionally a description.